Twi-Fante language: Formation of plural nouns

-Akan historically employed a noun class system similar to that of Bantu languages.
-Although this system is now largely defunct, remnants of it persist in modern Akan plural formation, particularly through prefixes and suffixes.
+Twi-Fante historically employed a noun class system similar to that of Bantu languages.
+Although this system is now largely defunct, remnants of it persist in modern Twi-Fante plural formation, particularly through prefixes and suffixes.
 The current pluralisation system blends fossilised class prefixes with newer morphological strategies, especially for human nouns.
 Notably, human nouns have preserved more elements of the old system than non-human nouns and can employ multiple plural-marking strategies simultaneously.

-Modern Akan employs several strategies for plural formation, representing a transition from its historical purely prefixal system to a mixed system using both prefixes and suffixes.
+Modern Twi-Fante employs several strategies for plural formation, representing a transition from its historical purely prefixal system to a mixed system using both prefixes and suffixes.
 These strategies vary based on semantic categories, with human nouns showing particularly complex patterns.

 Prefixal plural formation

-Many Akan nouns form their plurals through the addition or replacement of nasal prefixes (m-, n-), reflecting remnants of the old noun class system.
+Many Twi-Fante nouns form their plurals through the addition or replacement of nasal prefixes (m-, n-), reflecting remnants of the old noun class system.